2020 Gilgit-Baltistan Assembly election: Voting Intention

 The table below shows the results of polls taken which asked the people of Gilgit-Baltistan which political party they would vote for in the 2020 election.

 Results

 The two tables below show the results of the 2020 Gilgit-Baltistan Assembly Election by Political Party.
 The first table shows the results for the elections provincewide, through all 24 constituencies, and shows each political party's standing.
 The second table shows more detailed results for each of the 24 general constituencies.

-Currently, only unofficial provisional results that are being reported by various news sources are shown in the tables below, but in the future the final results will be uploaded onto the Gilgit-Baltistan Election Commission Official website.

-PTI got 2/3rd majority in the Gilgit-Baltistan Assembly after getting 4 out of 6 reserved seats for women and 2 out of 3 reserved seats for technocrats.
-PPP got one women seat and one technocrat seat whereas PMLN only got one reserved seat for women.
-PTI became the first party in Gilgit Baltistan History to get 2/3rd Majority.
+On November 24, 2020, full results were published on the official Pakistani elections sites.
+PTI received 10 additional seats, earning it a historic two-thirds majority in the Assembly.
+Independent candidates won 7 seats; Six of the independent candidates joined PTI after the election and the party already had a seat adjustment arrangement with the MWM.
+PPP got one seat reserved for women and one seat reserved for technocrats, whereas PMLN only got one reserved seat for women.
+The PPP party refused to accept the results and claimed election fraud.